 How low you should start seemed to vary a bit depending on who I asked.
 I think it all depends on how high the shopkeeper has started!
 A few people – such as Pinky, an Indian who replied to my tweet – suggested aiming for half the asking price, but this might be the rule for Indians rather than tourists.

-Helen, replying on Twitter, gave this advice: “divide by 5 as your starting point, then agree a price you’re comfortable with.
+Helen, replying on Twitter, gave this advice: “divide by 5 as your starting point, then agree on a price you’re comfortable with.
 If you’re a tourist expect to pay more, because you’re likely to be able to pay more.”

 I’m familiar with the “divide-by” way of haggling, because in SE Asia a commonly accepted rule is that you should aim to pay a third of the original asking price.
 But in India the original asking price, for foreign tourists at least, often starts WAY higher than the value of the product.
 So dividing by five and aiming for that seems like a good rule of thumb.